Sika-Zheng-Lab/Shiba/docs/quickstart/diff_splicing_sc.md

 minimum_reads:
   10
 excel:
-  False
+  False # True if you want to generate a file of splicing analysis results in excel format
 ```

-You can generate a file of splicing analysis results in excel format by setting `excel` to `True`.

 ### 2. Run